Mayank0875/DSA-Problem/P34/problem3/problem.md

 ## Title

-Median of Ordered Products
+Table Multiplication

 ## Slug

-median-ordered-products
+table-multiplication

+## Difficulty

+Medium

 ## Description

-Given an integer n, which is odd, the n x n multiplication table contains n² elements.
-When sorted in increasing order, the median is the element at position (n² + 1) / 2.
-Calculate that value.
+Find the middle element when the numbers in an n * n multiplication table are sorted in increasing order.
+It is assumed that n is odd.

-For example, for n=3, the multiplication table is:
+For example, the 3 * 3 multiplication table is as follows:
     [[1, 2, 3], [2, 4, 6], [3, 6, 9]]

-When sorted, the sequence is [1, 2, 2, 3, 3, 4, 6, 6, 9].
-The median is the 5th element (since (9+1)/2 = 5), which is 3.
+The numbers in increasing order are [1,2,2,3,3,4,6,6,9], so the answer is 3.

 ## Examples